aws-neuron/aws-neuron-sdk/libraries/neuronx-distributed/tutorials/training.rst

 Training with Tensor Parallelism (``neuronx-distributed`` )
 ===========================================================

-Keeping the above changes made in `Developer guide <tp_developer_guide>`, let’s now run an end-to-end training with tensor-parallelism.
+Keeping the above changes made in :ref:`Developer guide <tp_developer_guide>`, let’s now run an end-to-end training with tensor-parallelism.
 This section is adopted from `BERT pretraining tutorial <https://awsdocs-neuron.readthedocs-hosted.com/en/latest/frameworks/torch/torch-neuronx/tutorials/training/bert.html#hf-bert-pretraining-tutorial>`__ which used data-parallel training to scale the throughput.
 In this